sirselim/jetson_nanopore_sequencing/README.md

   * [**confirmed**] SanDisk 64GB Mobile Extreme Pro microSDXC ([link](https://www.pbtech.co.nz/product/MEMSDK3566/SanDisk-64GB-Mobile-Extreme-Pro-microSDXC-170MBS-r))

 **Portability components**
 Below is a list of what we are currently using to have a fully portable sequencing unit.
-There is obviously a wide range of components that can be mixed and matched
+This is ideally what you're wanting to add if you plan to take a MinION out into the field (from a compute perspective, wet-lab reagents and equipment are also required).
+There is obviously a wide range of components that can be mixed and matched here, but the below are confirmed compatible and working in our hands - see the above picture gallery for our set up.

 * touch screen
   * [**confirmed**] generic (no name?)
 7 inch LCD 1024x600 HDMI touchscreen ([link](https://www.jaycar.co.nz/1024x600-hdmi-7in-screen-with-usb-capacitive-touch/p/XC9026))